AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 * Drill-down: See details for the leads that have been mapped to the account

--Attribution Touchpoints : Number of Bizible Attribution Touchpoints for the account
+-Attribution Touchpoints : Number of Buyer Attribution Touchpoints for the account

-* Drill-down: See Bizible Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)
+* Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)

 -Touchpoints : Number of Touchpoints the contacts on this account have^2